lakasir/lakasir/README.md

 ## Ideas

-if you want to contribute and add some ideas, please check this link [ideas] (https://github.com/orgs/lakasir/projects/1), you can add notes to the ideas card.
+if you want to contribute and add some ideas, please check this link [ideas](https://github.com/orgs/lakasir/projects/1), you can add notes to the ideas card.

 ## Credits